 Movable property may also be sold by direct agreement between a buyer and an enforcement agent or through an individual engaged in commission transactions.
-The manner and the date of the sale of the property is determined and noted by an enforcement agent in the seizure record immediately after the seizure, taking into account the principle that the most favourable redeeming value is to be obtained (Article 93 of ZIZ).
+The manner and the date of sale of the property is determined and noted by the enforcement agent in the seizure record immediately after the seizure, taking into account the principle that the best possible price is to be obtained (Article 93 of ZIZ).

 3. Types of auctions to which rules may not fully apply

-Slovenian law does not recognise any other types of auctions.
-There are different ways of selling movable and immovable property.
-Movable property may be sold under a direct contract between a buyer and an enforcement agent or an individual engaged in commission transactions instead of at a public auction (Article 93(1) of ZIZ).
+Slovenian law does not recognise any other types of auctions in enforcement proceedings.
+In bankruptcy proceedings, Slovenian law permits, in addition to the option of an online public auction, a public auction with the raising and a public auction with the lowering of the starting price.
+There are also different ways of selling movable and immovable property.
+Movable property may be sold under a direct contract between a buyer and an enforcement agent, an administrator or an individual engaged in commission transactions instead of at a public auction (Article 93(1) of ZIZ).
 Immovable property is sold at a public auction if creditors, lien creditors and creditors of land debt do not agree by the time an order for sale is issued that: